 The Department of English at Hong Kong Polytechnic University is inviting applications for the positions of Professor/Associate Professor/Assistant Professor in one or more of five research areas: Language & Professional Communication, Language Teaching & Learning, Media & Communication, Intercultural Communication, Linguistics & English Language.

 The application deadline is 31 Oct 2016.
 Further information is available here:

-The (randomly) selected focus publication for November 2015 is:
+The (randomly) selected focus publication for August/September 2016 is:

-The (randomly) selected focus publication for September/October 2015 is:
+The (randomly) selected focus publication for June/July 2016 is:

 Chevalier, B.A.M., Watson, B.M., Barras, M.A., Cottrell, W.N. (in press).
 Hospital Pharmacists’ Perceptions of Medication Counselling: A Focus Group Study.
 Research in Social & Administrative Pharmacy.
 [PDF]

 Medication counseling sessions are key times for a pharmacist to speak to patients about their medications and the changes made to their therapies during their hospital stay.

 To explore hospital pharmacists’ perceptions of their roles and goals in patient medication counseling, and perceived barriers and facilitators to achieving their goals.